A Quiz respondant this month votes for Sulphur over Lycopodium because she says Lycopodium is a “chronic” remedy and the case is acute.

 I just need to make it clear that the top of the hierarchy over-rules the bottom half.
-So let’s just say for example that you’ve got a case where the etiology is famous for one remedy, the way Arnica is famous for ailments from blunt trauma; the whole rest of the case becomes irrelevant because Arnica covers the top of the hierarchy!
+So let’s just say for example that you’ve got a case where the etiology is famous for one remedy, the way Arnica is famous for Ailments From blunt trauma; the whole rest of the case becomes irrelevant because Arnica covers the top of the hierarchy!!!!!
+OK?
 You don’t have to go “repertorizing” to see if the whole case goes for Arnica, Arnica will cure the whole case.
 Why?
 It covers the Etiology: “Ailments From Blunt Trauma”!

 Let’s look at another example.
-If you’ve got a peculiar symptom that famously goes for, let’s say, Rhus tox, like “all complaints disappear in a hot shower”; then give Rhus tox!
-Nothing else matters, because “strange/rare and peculiar (characteristic) symptoms” is near the top of the hierarchy, and I’m assuming there’s nothing above it in the hierarchy to nullify it.
-Am I being clear?
+If you’ve got a peculiar symptom that famously goes for, let’s say, Rhus tox, like “all complaints disappear in a hot bath”; then give Rhus tox!
+Nothing else matters, because “strange/rare and peculiar (characteristic) symptoms” are near the top of the hierarchy and therefore hold sway, and I’m assuming there’s nothing above it in the hierarchy to supersede it; in other words, there’s no etiology to knock it out of the running.
+Am I making myself clear?
 God, I hope so.

-When do we repertorize?
-When everything is on an equal footing.
-When you’ve got a physical case with no mentals, no etiology, nothing to trump all the other symptoms in the case….
+When do we repertorize a case?
+Usually when everything is on an equal footing.
+When you’ve got a physical case with no mentals, no etiology, nothing peculiar, nothing to trump all the other symptoms in the case….